Marve10s/Marve10s/README.md

 **`🧑‍💻 Young Front-End Developer`**

 🇺🇦 Hello there!
-I'm Ibragim, a Front-End Web Developer from Ukraine, Odesa.
+I'm Ibrahim, a Front-End Web Developer from Ukraine, Odesa.

 🧑‍🎓 Currently, I'm pursuing a degree in computer science, combining structured coursework with self-directed study.
 Over the past two years, I've embarked on an intensive journey of self-learning programming, fueled by my passion for technology and the drive to acquire practical skills.